 There are several ways to contact the owner of a site:

-- Find contact information using Whois.
-You can perform a Whois ("who is?") search using Google.
-Just go to google.com and search for
+- Find contact information using Whois: You can perform a Whois ("who is?") search for the site owner using Google.
+Go to google.com and search for

-If the webmaster has already made the changes you requested to a site that appears in our search results, you can request that we remove outdated information by submitting a webpage removal request.
+If the webmaster has already made the changes you requested to a site that appears in our search results, you can ask that we remove outdated information by sending a webpage removal request.

 Ashley is a Search expert and the author of this page.
 Leave her feedback below about how to improve it.